utxostack/rgbpp-sdk/packages/ckb/README.md

  * @param rgbppLockArgsList The rgbpp assets cell lock script args array whose data structure is: out_index | bitcoin_tx_id
  * @param transferAmount The XUDT amount to be transferred, if the noMergeOutputCells is true, the transferAmount will be ignored
  * @param isMainnet
+ * @param witnessLockPlaceholderSize The WitnessArgs.lock placeholder bytes array size and the default value is 3000(It can make most scenarios work properly)
  * @param noMergeOutputCells The noMergeOutputCells indicates whether the CKB outputs need to be merged.
 By default, the outputs will be merged.
  * @param ckbFeeRate The CKB transaction fee rate, default value is 1100 */